learn-co-curriculum/cssi-prework-javascript-string-methods/Readme.md

 You can make a new variable from the result of a function call.
 ```
 > var extraAnger = "loathe".toUpperCase()
+> extraAnger
+< "LOATHE"
 ```

-You can chain functions - call a function on the result of another function:
+**Method chaining** is a powerful way to use methods - you can add them together to take multiple actions at once.
+What is happening is that you are calling a method on the result of another method:

 ```
 >extraAnger.substr(0,2).toLowerCase().concat("ve")
+<"love"
 ```
+In the example above, we changed "LOATHE" (stored in `extraAnger`) to "love", by taking the substring of the first two characters ("LO"), lowercasing them ("lo"), and then concatenating "ve" to the end of the string ("love")!

 You can combine these tricks.
 You can even store the resultant value in the same variable you started with!
 ```
 > var emotion1 = "angry"
 > var emotion2 = "hungry"
-> emotion1 = emotion2.substr(0,1) + emotion1
+> emotion1 = emotion2.substr(0,1) + emotion1 + "!!!"
+< "hangry!!!"
 ```

 ## String Properties
-You can also use dot notation to call a property on a variable to find out some valuable information about it.
-Unlike methods which act upon an object, properties just give us information about the object.
+You can also use dot notation to call a *property* of a variable to find out some valuable information about it.
+Unlike methods which *act* upon an object, properties just *give us information* about the object.
 Strings only have three properties, the most useful being the length property.
 ```
 var emotion3 = "satiated"
 > emotion3.length
+< 8

+var anotherEmotion = "bored"
-> 8
+> anotherEmotion.length
+< 5
 ```
 Since length is a property rather than a method, its notation does not include parenthesis () at the end.

 ##Resources
 [W3 Schools String Methods](http://www.w3schools.com/js/js_string_methods.asp)